syncfusion-content/ej2-react-docs/ej2-react/grid/editing/edit-types.md

 ## Built-in cell editors

-The [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) provides pre-built default editors that enhance data editing and input handling within the grid.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) provides pre-built default editors that enhance data editing and input handling within the grid.
 The `editType` property specifies which editor component renders in a grid column during editing.
 Each data type (string, number, date, boolean) has a corresponding editor that automatically formats and validates user input.

 The available default edit types are as follows: